greenriver/hmis-warehouse/app/views/warehouse_reports/outcomes/psh_report/README.md

 * To another institution, or
 * To another, or unknown, outcome

-A successful exit to permanent housing is defined as an exit to permanent housing without a subsequent night in an Emergency Shelter or on the street, either directly after exiting {{stabilization}}, or after exiting to a permanent housing destination.
+A successful exit to permanent housing is defined as an exit to permanent housing without a subsequent night in an Emergency Shelter or on the street, either directly after exiting {{housing}}, or after exiting to a permanent housing destination.

-## Returns to Homelessness from Permanent Housing
+## Returns to Homelessness from a Permanent Destination

 The number of unique clients that with a subsequent enrollment after successfully exiting Rapid Rehousing to a permanent housing destination.